ratboy666/tiny/README.md

 # tiny

-Very tinHI-TECH C program tiny.com compiles to 128 bytes!
+Very tiny HI-TECH C program tiny.com compiles to 128 bytes!

 Minimal run-time library.
 Good for tying in HI-TECH into other systems.
 You could even code BIOS parts in C this way!
 Well... maybe not.